 Figure 3.
-Respondents' results on the potential of technology to personalise learning
+Respondents' results technology can help personalise learning to meet the individual needs of students

 Out of a total of 15 respondents, 6 were very confident (a), indicating a strong belief in the ability of technology to be tailored to the individual needs of students.
 The high number of highly confident respondents illustrates a positive perception of technology's ability to provide a more customised and focused approach to learning for each student's unique needs.